Rahulvira/ip/docs/README.md

 ![img.png](Ui.png)

 James is a chatbot based on a movie theme that you can use to store, retrieve, mark or unmark tasks.
-You may store tasks of the type "deadline", "todo" or event
+You may store tasks of the type "deadline", "event" or "todo".

 ## Quick Reference